qelectrotech/qelectrotech-doc/source/users/interface/panels/undo_panel.rst

 The undo panel is used to return the `project`_ to the status after one of the actions made after last save.
-By one click on one of the actions listed at undo panel, the `project`_ will return to the status after the action choosed at the panel.
+By one click on one of the actions listed at undo panel, the `project`_ will return to the status after the action chosen at the panel.
 While the `project`_ is not saved again, the user can go to the different status as many times he wants.

 .. warning::